ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

 Since the Raspberry Pi 3 has built in WiFi and Bluetooth it is possible to make the box fully wireless.
 The Pi has Node installed on it (the latest version) and is connected to the WiFi.
-The WiFi can be easily configured by placing the SD card in your computer and placing a file name `wpa_supplicant.conf`file in the root of the boot volume.
+The WiFi can be easily configured by placing the SD card in your computer and placing a file name `wpa_supplicant.conf` file in the root of the boot volume.
 This file contains the configuration for WiFi network the Pi should connect to.

+*wpa_supplicant.conf*
 ```
 country=BE
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev